Top Plantar Fasciitis Exercises

 Whether you’re just starting to experience Plantar Fasciitis symptoms or have an established condition, stretching out the muscles in the feet could help.

-Try the below exercises daily to relieve symptoms and get back on your feet sooner.
+Try these plantar fasciitis exercises daily to relieve symptoms and get back on your feet sooner.

 • Foot flex: Looping a towel around the ball of your foot, pull your toes towards your body, keeping your knee straight.
 Hold for 30-seconds and repeat up to three times on each foot.